 Compared to more popular materials (such as silver), zinc oxide is safe and eco-friendly.
 I have created a table below for a quick reference.

 Although zinc is safe and is an essential element to our bodies, “nano zinc oxide” or zinc oxide in nanoparticle form has yet to be proven safe nor harmful.
 There are some research papers suggest human can overdose zinc oxide when it is in nanoparticle form and damage our health because it can be absorbed via skin surface.
 If this is your concern, our material is not made of nano zinc oxide.
-As long as you don’t eat your socks, you will be safe from having the zinc oxide particles getting into your system.
+As long as you don’t, uh, eat our cushioned socks, you will be safe from having the zinc oxide particles getting into your system.

-Fun chemistry fact though, zinc oxide can react violently with aluminum and magnesium powders, with chlorinated rubber and linseed oil on heating causing fire and explosion hazard.
+One final fun chemistry fact: zinc oxide can react violently with aluminum and magnesium powders, with chlorinated rubber and linseed oil on heating causing fire and explosion hazard.
 So please use your socks responsibility.